Vision for NM Clean Energy

 New Mexico is uniquely positioned for a successful and just transition to a 100% clean energy economy, with perhaps the best mix of renewable energy solar, wind and geothermal resources in the USA.
 We know what we need to build and when climate science requires it.
 We know that current technologies will get us at least 95% of the way there.
 We know what it will cost and how to pay for it and we can estimate the lives it will save.
 And we know how to put that clean energy to work to lower our costs as consumers, live healthier and safer lives and help preserve a livable climate.
 Here’s how.

-How is New Mexico Progressing on its Path Towards 100% Renewable Electricity since the ETA passed in 2019?
+How New Mexico is Progressing Towards 100% Renewable Electricity since the ETA passed in 2019

 Click on the image to find out how much renewable energy is being generated in your New Mexico city, county or the entire state TODAY depending on the expected weather!
 You can find out how many equivalent tons of CO2 this avoided, car miles powered, tree planted, smartphones charged or equivalent homes powered.
 Also listed are definitions of confusing terms like megawatt-hours.